ADDITIVE WORLD CONFERENCE 2017

-On March 15-16, 2017 the 5th edition of the Additive World Conference will take place at the High Tech Campus in Eindhoven.
-The Additive World Conference is organised to learn the latest on industrial additive manufacturing from a broad perspective.
-Experienced users from all stages of the Additive Manufacturing process (design, simulation, production, quality control and post-processing) come together, providing delegates a complete picture of this emerging technology.
+On March 15-16, 2017 the 5th edition of the Additive World Conference took place at the High Tech Campus in Eindhoven.
+The Additive World Conference V was organised to learn the latest on industrial additive manufacturing from a broad perspective.
+Experienced users from all stages of the Additive Manufacturing process (design, simulation, production, quality control and post-processing) came together, providing delegates a complete picture of this emerging technology.

 DESIGN FOR ADDITIVE MANUFACTURING CHALLENGE 2017

 The designer has the key to success of 3D printing

 Industrial 3D metal printing or additive manufacturing is gaining ground every day.
 In aerospace fuel nozzles are printed by GE Aviation, Siemens is printing parts for turbines and both dental and medical implants are made additively by several specialised manufacturers.
 Critical in the success of these innovative applications is the ability of the designer to ‘design for additive manufacturing’ or maximize the possibilities this new production technology has to offer.
 Apply the features that make this technology unique: design freedom, thin walls, lattice structures, form free channels in the product, integration of parts and functions, customisation and more.

 Additive Industries wants to challenge both professional designers and students